kidandcat/architecture-react-hot/README.md

 ## Description

 Very simple architecture with React + ParcelJS + Typescript + MobX.
+(And testing with Jest, of course)

-Thanks to ParcelJS you just need to create your config files like always (.babelrc, tsconfig.json, etc) and they will magically work!.
+Thanks to ParcelJS you just need to create your config files like always (.babelrc, tsconfig.json, etc) and they will magically work!

 ## Install